 The existence of numerous caves is inextricably linked to the rugged topography of Crete.
 People lived in caves thousands of years ago, as evidenced by the prehistoric carvings in the cave Skordilakia by Asfendou.
 Moreover, today's religious tradition in the caves, which hosts cavernous chapels, is an evolution of the worship of ancient gods inside caves.

 Cave Gaidourotripa is located west of Kritsa, on the road that leads to the plateau Katharo.
-The cave bears very rich decoration.
+The cave bears very rich cave decor.
 Its name literally means Donkey Cave, because the locals used to bring the elderly donkeys in the cave.

 At the most remote part of the east Crete there is the cave Alogaras.
 The name is taken after the word Logari (treasure).
 It is located next to the village Tso, today called Agia Triada.
 The cave is located on the road to the deserted beach Livari and 400 feet above it, where there are remains of the ancient harbor of Ziros.